-If you are in an area where there are high levels of dust in the air, be cautious and use common sense to protect your health and the health of those around you.
+If you see or smell smoke in the air where you are, be cautious and use common sense to protect your family’s health.
 Everyone, especially people with heart or lung disease (including asthma), older adults, and children, should limit time spent outdoors, and avoid outdoor exercise when high concentrations of dust and particles are in the air.
 If you have symptoms of lung or heart disease that may be related to exposure to particles, including repeated coughing, shortness of breath or difficulty breathing, wheezing, chest tightness or pain, palpitations, nausea or unusual fatigue or lightheadedness, contact your health care provider.
-Everyone is encouraged to avoid dust-producing activities when winds are high.

 An Air Quality Watch is issued when there is potential for poor air quality in some areas of the county.